oracle/terraform-provider-oci/website/docs/r/database_exadata_infrastructure.html.markdown

 * `cloud_control_plane_server2` - The IP address for the second control plane server.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment.
 * `compute_count` - The number of compute servers for the Exadata infrastructure.
+* `compute_model` - The compute model of the Autonomous Database.
+This is required if using the `computeCount` parameter.
+If using `cpuCoreCount` then it is an error to specify `computeModel` to a non-null value.
+ECPU compute model is the recommended model and OCPU compute model is legacy.
 * `contacts` - The list of contacts for the Exadata infrastructure.
 	* `email` - The email for the Exadata Infrastructure contact.
 	* `is_contact_mos_validated` - If `true`, this Exadata Infrastructure contact is a valid My Oracle Support (MOS) contact.
 If `false`, this Exadata Infrastructure contact is not a valid MOS contact.